 Stretching with PNF requires some precautions.
 Since it can cause added stress on a targeted muscle group which can lead to soft tissue injury.
 One such precaution is to aim for a stretch intensity and contraction force of no more than five to six out of ten.
 And always do warm-up before any stretching activity.
 So you should visit a highly trained physiotherapist who practices PNF stretching for a very long time, and for that, you can visit Elite Physiotherapy and Sports Injury Centre.

 You can try PNF stretching by starting the muscle group by stretching it under tension, and then a partner or immovable object should apply sufficient resistance to inhibit movement for 5 to 6 seconds (the effort should be relevant to your level of conditioning and the muscle group you’re targeting).
 In order to relax the contracted muscle group, you must do a controlled stretch for about 20 to 30 seconds.
 Once the muscle group has recovered, this is repeated between two and four times.

 PNF stretching provides some benefits, including enhancing muscle strength and endurance, balance, and posture, as well as stability and mobility by adding resistance during eccentric, concentric, and isometric muscle contractions.

 PNF stretching improves joint ROM and muscle flexibility by activating the neuromuscular system.

-The purpose of PNF stretching is to improve functional performance, to achieve a coordinated pattern of movement, and to treat patients with both neuromuscular and musculoskeletal dysfunction.
+The purpose of PNF stretching is to improve functional performance, achieve a coordinated pattern of movement, and treat patients with both neuromuscular and musculoskeletal dysfunction.